IoT platform market as seen by the analysts

 device management.

-AWS IoT platform
+2. AWS IoT Platform

 However, AWS is content to offer the building blocks for